 Attacks on your dog: What to do

-- Do not try and break them up by hand as you will only get bitten.
-Try and distract the dogs by throwing in a small racksack or a bunch keys
+- Do not try and break them up by hand as you will only get bitten as dogs will be in fight or flight survival mode.
+Try and distract the dogs by throwing in a small rucksack or a bunch keys.

 - A bright flashlight can also help to create a diversion as can spraying water from a bottle

-- If there is opportunity and you have time to register the attacking dog coming towards you, shout NO and take a step towards.
+- If there is an opportunity and you have time to register the attacking dog coming towards you, shout NO or SIT in a firm voice and take a step towards.
 If the situation has been restored move slowly away from the other dog.
 At the same time, try to keep your pet calm, any sign of aggression will provoke the other dog further.

 - Once the attack has been prevented/broken up, check your dog for injury.
 Take pictures.

 - If possible try to get a photo of the other dog and the owner.